mlmitch/Hardware-Based_ADMM-LP_Decoding/README.md

 ##### Literature
 Here is relevant literature produced during my degree.

-This conference paper used an earlier non-pipelined version of parity polytope projection.
+Conference paper that gives a brief summary of my thesis results.
+I suggest looking here first.
+A little dense buty it's very short.

+M. Wasson, M. Milicevic, S. C. Draper, and G. Gulak, “Hardware-based linear programming decoding via the alternating direction method of multipliers,” in Proc.
+IEEE Int.
+Conf. on Acoustics, Speech and Signal Processing (ICASSP), New Orleans, LA, USA, Mar.
+2017, pp. 1143-1147.

+Journal article pre-print that summarizes my thesis results and lays everything out.
+I suggest reading this if you want to fully understand what is going on.

+M. Wasson, M. Milicevic, S. C. Draper, and G. Gulak, “Hardware-based linear program decoding with the alternating direction method of multipliers,” 2016.
+[Online].
+Available: https://arxiv.org/abs/1611.05975

+My thesis document.
+Read if the journal article pre-print wasn't in depth enough.

+[2] M. Wasson, “Hardware-based linear program decoding with the alternating direction method of multipliers,” Master’s thesis, University of Toronto, Canada, Nov.
+2016.

+Early conference paper that is a little dated.
+Useful for some of the design decisions regarding parity polytope projection.
+Better intuition is given in the journal article and thesis document.

 [1] M. Wasson and S. C. Draper, “Hardware based projection onto the parity polytope and probability simplex,” in Proc.
 49th Asilomar Conf.
 Signals, Systems, Computers, Pacific Grove, CA, Nov.
 2015, pp. 1015–1020.

-My thesis document.

-[2] M. Wasson, “Hardware-based linear program decoding with the alternating direction method of multipliers,” Master’s thesis, University of Toronto, Canada, Nov.
-2016.

-There is both a conference and journal version of this in different stages of submission process.
-Will update in the future.

-[3] M. Wasson, M. Milicevic, S. C. Draper, and G. Gulak, “Hardware-based linear program decoding with the alternating direction method of multipliers,” Submitted for publication.

 Here are a few prior works if you aren't familiar with LP decoding, ADMM, or ADMM's application to LP decoding.